Breaking Down Virginia Marijuana Laws

 LEARN MORE: Veterans Struggle to Gain Access to MMJ — Even in Legal States

 Now, as of July 1, 2021, marijuana is legal for adult use in Virginia – a huge accomplishment for the southern state.
-But there is still a long way to go for recreational consumers.
+But recreational consumers still have a long way to go.

 Legal: